cerner/fhir.cerner.com/content/millennium/r4/documents/document-reference.md

 _Implementation Notes_
 * Any field which is missing will be interpreted as nulling out or removing data from the resource.
 See [FHIR<sup>®</sup> Update] for additional details about update operations.
 * Both read and write scopes are required.
-* Any field which is missing will be interpreted as nulling out or removing data from the resource.
-Refer to the HL7<sup>®</sup> FHIR<sup>®</sup> [Update documentation] for additional details about update operations.

 ### Headers